 The best way to start incorporating jump training is to do it with support so your body is able to get used to the movements.
 The patients we have worked with have said that the TRX bands are much more doable and a lot less scary to start!

 Here are some examples of different jumps you can do.
-Most of them are with support using these TRX bands which we highly recommend to start out with.
+Most of them are with support using these TRX bands which I highly recommend to start out with.

 So is jumping safe for osteoarthritis?
-The answer is yes, you don’t have to rule out higher level impact activities with an osteoarthritis diagnosis, contrary to popular belief.
+The answer is yes, you don’t necessarily have to rule out higher level impact activities with an osteoarthritis diagnosis.
 This is with the consideration of mild osteoarthritis, particularly stages 1 and 2.